LanstarGermany/MySignTool/README.md

-This All-in-One GUI application makes it easy to sign all kind of scripts, executables, PDF documents, RDP connection files as well as all known Office documents like Word, Excel, Powerpoint and Visio...
+This All-in-One GUI application makes it easy to sign all kind of scripts, executables, PDF documents, RDP connection files as well as all known Office documents like Word, Excel, Powerpoint and Visio.
+Signing Microsoft Office documents even do not require an Office installion.

 Select the folders with the files you want to get signed and run the code-signing process.
 Ideal for people who know what code signing is, but don’t know how to put it into practice with all different types and procedures.